New England Lobster Bake

 Mike Wiley was born in Portland, Maine and educated at Colby College where he majored in pomposity.
 Magna Cum Laude.
 He believes this is the way life should be.

 Hailing from scenic Buffalo, NY, Ryan’s lilting accent is beloved by all our Eventide regulars.
 As our Bar Manager, she is known for her professionalism, an abiding love for fried baloney sandwiches, and a bar presence evocative of Billy Idol himself.

 A smug Vermonter, Kira "The Dragon" Butera immigrated to Maine in 2010.
-As General Manager, she relishes every opportunity to discipline and reprimand her colleagues.
+As Director of Operations, she relishes every opportunity to discipline and reprimand her colleagues.
 Her rage is terrible to behold, quelled only by calming visits to her private shrine to Patrick Dempsey, located in the underground catacombs of Eventide Oyster Co.